KylerBesher/commander_league/site/content/standards/_index.md

 ---
 title: 'Community Standards'
-image: /img/jumbotrons/grand_arbiter.jpg
+image: /img/jumbotrons/avacyn.jpg
+header: My Header
+subheader: subhead

 sections:
-  - name: 'Introduction'
+  - name: ''
     text: >-
-      At [League Name], our ethos revolves around cherishing the spirit of Magic: The Gathering.
+      At [Guild Name], our ethos revolves around cherishing the spirit of Magic: The Gathering.
 Our community standards are a testament to this belief, crafted meticulously to ensure that every Planeswalker stepping into [Shop Name] feels appreciated, valued, and enthralled by honest competition.

   - name: 'Gameplay Guidelines'
     sub_sections: